REV23Docs/rev23-cloudapp-docs/docs/settings/templates/designer.md

     └─ Time: When did you last eat?
 └─ Additional Release
     └─ Initials: Photo consent
-    └─ Initials" Verified spelling of tattoo if applicable └─ Parent/Guardian Section
+    └─ Initials: I verified spelling of tattoo if applicable └─ Parent/Guardian Section
     └─ Document: Scan a copy of the birth certificate